htv2012/waitlib/README.md

-# uv-template
+# waitlib

-A template for Python project which uses uv to manage
+Waits for some event to happen.